dkchrono/hello-world/README.md

 amounts to is a change to the project (which still contains just this one file) that will be added to the respoitory with a second commit.

+Here's an additional comment made after the pull request was opened.